 meaningful participation in all occupations and activities.
 Human populations are

-and to meet the needs of the community.
-Research and evidence-based practice are promoted
+diverse.
+Research and evidence-based practice are promoted for knowledge acquisition

-for knowledge acquisition and retention.
-The program will produce competent and critically
+and retention.
+The program will produce competent and critically thinking therapists.

-thinking therapists.
-The program values integrity, ethical behavior, respect for all
+The program values integrity, ethical behavior, respect for all people and accountability.

 Program Accreditation

-The program is accredited until the next on-site evaluation in 2022/2023.
-Graduates
+The program is accredited until the next on-site evaluation in 2030.
+Graduates are

 administered by the National Board for Certification in Occupational Therapy (NBCOT).